gailcabral/gailcabral/README.md

 ### 💻 What I Do
 - Troubleshoot Windows and Office 365 issues
-- Manage users in Active Directory
+- Manage users and permissions in Active Directory
-- Fix VPN and network problems (TCP/IP, DNS, Wi-Fi)
+- Resolve VPN and network connectivity issues
+- Diagnose DNS, TCP/IP, and Wi-Fi problems
-- Handle printers and multi-device environments
+- Support antivirus setup and security-related concerns
-- Work with ticketing systems like Zendesk and Odoo
+- Handle tickets using Zendesk and Odoo

 ---